-Gram for gram, turkey offers more protein than any other meat.
+Gram for gram, turkey offers more protein than most other meats.

 It is also the centerpiece of big celebrations such as Christmas dinner and Thanksgiving.

 However, when we discuss the nutritional value and benefits of meat, turkey often seems to be the forgotten one.

 We can hear so much about beef, chicken, lamb and pork, so how does turkey meat compare?